mbezerraa/mbezerraa/README.md

 - 1.5+ years of experience (Python, PostgreSQL and Web Development)

 ### 💻 Tech Stack
-- Python, Java, SQL, HTML, CSS and Javascript.
+- Java, Python, PostgreSQL, HTML, CSS and Javascript.

 ### 🚀 What I'm Up To